ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `other` / `socketName`

 HitResult is used by Weapons transmit data about the interaction.
 In this example, the `other` property is used in figuring out if the object hit was another player.
-If so, then the `socketName` property tells us exactly where on the playerï¿½s body the hit occurred, allowing more detailed gameplay systems.
+If so, then the `socketName` property tells us exactly where on the player’s body the hit occurred, allowing more detailed gameplay systems.

 ```lua
 local weapon = script.parent